-Through disciplinary procedures, the University will impose sanctions upon students and employees, who unlawfully use, possess, sell or distribute drugs or unlawfully use or abuse alcohol on college property, or as part of any University employment or activity.
+Through established disciplinary procedures, the University will impose sanctions upon students and employees who unlawfully use, possess, sell or distribute drugs or unlawfully use or abuse alcohol on University property, or as part of any University employment or activity.
 Depending on the circumstances, these sanctions may range from a warning or a suspension, to a maximum of expulsion or termination of employment.
-Students and employees who violate the University's regulations are also subject to referral by the Campus Safety and Security Department to the Parker Police for criminal prosecution.
+Students and employees who violate the University's regulations are also subject to referral by the Campus Safety and Security Department to the appropriate legal entities for criminal prosecution.